erikyoung/IeltsLearningPlatform/README.md

 # Project *Name of App*

 *Name of App* is a Ruby on Rails application that provides a community to help students who want to have support from teachers or other students to improve their writing skills for preparing IELTS Exam.
+Each writing consist of a task (example explain a chart, write a letter, essay) and the writing of the student.
+After finishing the task the Student can send it to Teachers asking for help or they can publish it so that all the teachers can see it and send request for a correcting job.
+The whole system uses Coin as a currency to exchange between Users, make payments, etc.

 - Submitted by: ETM Team
 - URL:

 ## User Stories

 #### Coin

+* [ ] Coin is the currency used in the system.
-* [ ] Coin is the reward for a teacher after correcting a writing of a student.
+* [ ] Each Teacher defines his/her price for correcting a single writing (an amount of Coins).
-* [ ] For each task the teacher requires an amount of coin, and wait for accepting from the student.
 * [ ] The student can have a discount from the system and pay a part of the required amount from the teacher.
-* [ ] User can buy coin to top up their account.
+* [ ] User can buy coin to top up their account (First step: individual contact with Admin).
-* [ ] User can exchange their coins into money.
+* [ ] User can exchange their coins into money First step: individual contact with Admin).
+* [ ] Admin can top up User's account.
-* [ ] For each transaction User need to give their 4 digits PIN code to confirm.
+* [ ] For each transaction User need to give their 4 digits PIN code to confirm. (optional)
 * [ ] User receive an notification email after every transaction.
 * [ ] User can check their transaction history.
 * [ ] User can send coin to their friend or other member.